fintech-systems/payfast-onsite-subscriptions/README.md

 ### Examples

 - Generate a payment link
-- Create an ad-hoc token optionally specifying the amount
+- Create an adhoc token optionally specifying the amount
 - Cancel a subscription
 - Update a card